David Dobrik

-Dávid Julián Dobrík (/ˈdoːbrɪk/; [ˈdaːvid ˈdɔbriːk]; born July 23, 1996)) is an Internet personality.
-He found early success on the video-sharing platform Vine, before starting his vlog on YouTube in 2015.
-In 2019, he co-founded the photography app Dispo.
+Dávid Julián Dobrík (/ˈdoːbrɪk/; [ˈdaːvid ˈdɔbriːk]; born July 23, 1996) is an Internet personality, YouTuber, streamer and vlogger.
+He amassed a million followers on the video-sharing platform Vine before starting his vlog on YouTube in 2015.

-Dobrik is known for being the leader of the popular YouTube ensemble The Vlog Squad, which features prominently in his vlogs and comprises rotating selections of his friend group.
+Dobrik is the leader of the YouTube ensemble The Vlog Squad, which features prominently in his vlogs and comprises rotating selections of his friend group.
 As of July 6, 2022, Dobrik's vlog channel had 19 million subscribers and 7.1 billion views.
 The channel was the fifth-most viewed creator channel on YouTube in 2019, with 2.4 billion views that year.
-Controversies have arisen around Dobrik's involvement with the Vlog Squad, including allegations of sexual assault, bullying, and injuring former member Jeff Wittek.

-Beyond internet entertainment, Dobrik voice-acted in The Angry Birds Movie 2, was one of the judges on the Nickelodeon TV show America's Most Musical Family, and hosted a SpongeBob SquarePants special, as well as the first season of Discovery Channel's reality competition TV show Dodgeball Thunderdome.
+Beyond internet entertainment, Dobrik voice-acted in The Angry Birds Movie 2, was one of the judges on the Nickelodeon TV show America's Most Musical Family, and hosted a SpongeBob SquarePants special and the first season of Discovery Channel's reality competition TV show Dodgeball Thunderdome.

 Early life

-Dobrik was born on July 23, 1996, in Košice, Slovakia.
+Dobrik was born on July 23, 1996, in Košice, Slovakia, to a Slovak father and a Hungarian mother.
 His family moved to Vernon Hills, Illinois, when he was six years old.
 He attended Vernon Hills High School, where he played tennis.
 He qualified for the 2014 Boys Tennis State Tournament, where he won third place in the doubles tournaments.
-After graduating high school, he moved to Los Angeles to pursue his Vine career.
+After graduating from high school, he moved to Los Angeles to pursue his Vine career.

 Career

 2013–2016: Vine and YouTube beginnings

 In 2013, Dobrik uploaded his first video onto Vine.
 He collaborated on Vines with other popular Viners such as Liza Koshy, Gabbie Hanna, Jason Nash, and Zane & Heath.
-Before starting his own YouTube channel, Dobrik was part of the YouTube group, Second Class.
+Before starting his own YouTube channel, Dobrik was part of the YouTube group Second Class.
 Dobrik launched his self-titled YouTube channel in 2015.

 In August 2016, Dobrik created his second channel, David Dobrik Too, where he posts blooper reels, challenge videos, and his more direct sponsorship deals.